bobum/damselfly.org/_posts/2023-01-10-dragonfly-lost-how-to-emerge-from-the-dark-find-yourself-again.md

 image: /assets/images/blog/3400c2_45b2899b2d5b4a1090fb989533897f45~mv2.png
 reading_time: 6
 ---
-# Dragonfly Lost: How To Emerge From The Dark & Find Yourself Again

 ![ree](/assets/images/blog/3400c2_45b2899b2d5b4a1090fb989533897f45~mv2.png)

 Imagine you're a dragonfly.
 You've excitedly scoped and planned out your day.
 You might travel to this field next to a pond, ingest some sweet mosquitos, then visit another field for dessert.
 You might run into a predator or two, but you're not worried because you're fast and you can change direction faster than any creature on earth.
 You're the OG helicopter ... created by God Himself.